African American Episcopal Historical Collection

 Grants available from the AAEHC.

 Thanks to a generous grant from the Historical Society of the Episcopal Church, travel reimbursement grants are available to individuals who would like to use the African American Episcopal Historical Collection (AAEHC) for research.
 Faculty, graduate students, undergraduates, independent researchers, and Episcopal clergy and laypersons are encouraged to apply.
 Funds may be used for transportation, meals, lodging, photocopying, and other research costs.
 Further information may be found in the “Travel Grant” section of the sidebar to the right.
-The 2013-2014 application deadline has passed.
-Please check back later in 2014 for updated information on the 2014-2015 selection process.

 In 2003 the African American Episcopal Historical Collection was established at the VTS Archives as a joint project with the Historical Society of the Episcopal Church.
 Through documents, institutional records, oral histories, personal papers, and photographs, the collection documents the experience of African American Episcopalians in the U.S. Individual collections contain significant references to religious faith and involvement in the Episcopal Church, particularly at the regional, diocesan, and local levels.